sjtug/SJTUBeamer/README.md

 * The SJTU logo is downloaded from https://vi.sjtu.edu.cn.

 ## Contribution
-I'm still a freshman in creating beamer template, so feel free to open an issue or contact me cascades@sjtu.edu.cn.
+I'm still a freshman in creating beamer template, so feel free to open an issue or contact me via cascades@sjtu.edu.cn.
 Hoping this template could help many students as https://github.com/sjtug/SJTUThesis.

 ## Appearence
 ![image](https://user-images.githubusercontent.com/46052474/115152501-e8c0e080-a0a3-11eb-8180-59267a540646.png)